-Part of: Field of Specialization / Field of Specialization: Automotive Engineering (Complementary Modules) Interdisciplinary Subject
+Part of: Field of Specialization / Field of Specialization: Automotive Engineering (Complementary Modules)

-Credi 4 ts Grading scale Grade to a tenth Recurrence Each term Duration 1 term Language German Level 4 Version 1 Mandatory T-MACH-113069 Vehicle Systems for Urban Mobility 4 CR Cichon and the optimal range of applications will be discussed.
+Credits Grading scale Recurrence Duration Version Language Level Grade to a tenth Each term German 1 term 4

+Mandatory T-MACH-113069 Vehicle Systems for Urban Mobility 4 CR Cichon and the optimal range of applications will be discussed.
 In addition to the established public transport systems, special attention will be paid to innovative mobility solutions.
 In particular, an understanding of how sustainable, systemic mobility solutions should be designed depending on the individual use case is to be created